munipravy/counterapp/README.md

 To perform blue/green deployment

-Please switch to helm/counterapp/template/service.yml.
+a.Please switch to helm/counterapp/template/service.yml.
 And change version number to 1.1

+b.For this deployment I have used Kubernetes cluster with 3vcpus and 11 GB ram.

+c.Used Ingress as Gate way to route traffic instead Haproxy